|

 sophisticated than some poles with wood trellising lashed to them (then

-Hermes, so I pile rocks at the
+Hermes, consider piling rocks at the

 of scarecrow) by pruning a staghorn sumac appropriately.
-You can usually create
+You can

-or wire fences with vines growing on them.
-If nothing else, most gardens can support a bean teepee--a bunch of poles tied together
+most gardens can support a bean teepee--a bunch of poles tied together

 at the top like a teepee that pole beans travel up, creating a private